 There are sellers on eBay who call any piece of glass that’s yellow, light green, or greenish-yellow “vaseline.”
 While vaseline glass IS that color, that’s like saying all red fruits are apples.

-What is Vasoline Glass?
+What is Vaseline Glass?

-Vaseline glass is a type of Uranium glass – glass with trace amounts of uranium added to color the glass.
+Vaseline glass is a type of Uranium glass – glass with trace amounts of uranium oxide added to color the glass.
 This practice dates back to the early 1800’s, and reached its height of popularity from the mid to late 1800’s up until the beginning of World War II.
 Vasoline is not the only type of collectible glass containing uranium – others include Burmese and Custard glass.
 Another additive, iron oxide, is what gives vaseline glass its distinctive yellow-green color.
-Mosser and Fenton are two of the most prolific producers of modern-day vaseline glass.
+Mosser and Fenton were two of the most prolific producers of modern-day vaseline glass.

 So here’s the pop quiz: Which of the collies below are vasoline glass?

-The collie on the far left and the one second from the right are Golden Opaline – the glass at the core is fluorescent, as is the glass in the head of the “Autumn” collie (third from right.)
+The collie on the far left and the one second from the right are Golden Opaline – the glass at the core is fluorescent, as is the glass in the head of the “Flame” collie (third from right.)
 The white milk glass does not react at all and looks dark.